huggingface/blog/deep-rl-dqn.md

 <img src="assets/78_deep_rl_dqn/fixed-q-target-pseudocode.jpg" alt="Fixed Q-target Pseudocode"/>

 - Use a separate network with a fixed parameter for estimating the TD Target
-- At every C step, we copy the parameters from our DQN network to update the target network.
+- Copy the parameters from our Deep Q-Network at every C step to update the target network.

 ### Double DQN